cython/cython/src/tutorial/profiling_tutorial.rst

 table like we wanted.
 But the most peculiar and import change is that approx_pi also got much faster.
 This is a problem with all profiling: calling a function in a profile run adds a certain overhead to the function call.
-This overhead is **not** added to the time spend in the called function, but to the time spend in the **calling** function.
+This overhead is **not** added to the time spent in the called function, but to the time spent in the **calling** function.
 In this example, approx_pi didn't need 2.622 seconds in the last run; but it called recip_square 10000000 times, each time taking a little to set up profiling for it.
 This adds up to the massive time loss of around 2.6 seconds.
-Having disable profiling for the often called function now reveals realistic timings for approx_pi; we could continue optimizing it now if needed.
+Having disabled profiling for the often called function now reveals realistic timings for approx_pi; we could continue optimizing it now if needed.